 From "A.K."
-(3/10): "I thoroughly enjoyed this article and as a female rider myself, can identify with your drive and interest despite motorcycles being a road less traveled for most women.
+(March 2010): "I thoroughly enjoyed this article and as a female rider myself, can identify with your drive and interest despite motorcycles being a road less traveled for most women.

 That was my first time on a motorcycle and I was hooked!
 My first and current bike is a Ducati monster 620 and I found myself dreaming of warmer climes so I can ride year-round.

 I only wish I could find more women to ride with and more shop classes that cater to women.
 I hope this story encourages more female riders.
 Thank you for sharing your story!"

 From "R.M."
-(3/10): "Very good article and one that I will point to in the future.
+(March 2010): "Very good article and one that I will point to in the future.
 I have had the, sometimes trying, experience of introducing motorcycling to both men and women.

 My latest success was with a female rider and I believe she is in it for the long haul such as yourself.
 The Ninja 250 to 500 is by far the best bike for anyone to spend their first journeys on and it is an overall superb machine.

 It isn't as bad as it has been due to the numbers of women joining the ranks but you can ask my wife, there are still plenty of men in the sport that will immediately think you are clueless because of your gender.

 In closing, I'd like to commend webBikeWorld for their diversification and welcome the continuance."

 From "M.H."
-(3/10): "For Christmas, my husband gave me the MSF beginner's course.
+(March 2010): "For Christmas, my husband gave me the MSF beginner's course.
 What a surprise!
 He has been riding for several years and we have made several road trips 2-up.
 I hadn't really considered riding myself.
 That was before!!